Frequently asked questions

 When should I use the standard index type versus the nac index type?

-The standard index type does not contain introns, however is much more lightweight (lower memory usage and runtime).
+The standard index type does not contain introns, and is much more lightweight (lower memory usage and runtime).
 For conventional single-cell RNA-seq quantification, the standard index type is all you need.
 However, whenever you need to work with nascent transcripts, then you must use the nac index type.
 This arises when you use biophysical models that jointly model nascent and mature RNA species, quantify single-nucleus RNA-seq data, or want to incorporate intron-containing reads into your single-cell RNA-seq quantification.

 When using the nac index type, what matrix should I use?

 It depends.
 When using the nac index type, three matrices are produce: nascent (N), mature (M), and ambiguous (A) matrices.
 The M+A matrix corresponds to the matrix that you get from running the standard index type.
-When jointly modeling nascent and mature species in biophysical models, we use the M+A matrix for the “mature” species and the N matrix for our nascent matrix.
-It is straightforward to directly obtain the M+A (and other matrices added up) by using –sum=total in kb count; the M+A matrix would be the matrix ending in .cell.mtx.
-For single-nucleus RNA-seq, you can the matrix ending in .nucleus.mtx (N+A) or, if you need to include splice junction spanning reads in your quantification, you can use the total matrix (N+M+A).
-The total matrix (N+M+A) corresponds to the matrix produced by default for both single-cell and single-nucleus RNA-seq in Cell Ranger version 7 and above.
+When jointly modeling nascent and mature species in biophysical models, we use the M+A matrix for the "mature" species and the N matrix for our nascent matrix.
+It is straightforward to directly obtain the M+A (and other matrices added up) by using --sum=total in kb count; the M+A matrix would be the matrix ending in .cell.mtx.

 Run options